 What Other Types Of Unpaid Wages Trigger Penalties?

 Missed Lunch & Rest Breaks: Missed Lunch & Rest Breaks: Extra pay premiums that result from missed meal and rest periods are also considered earned wages that must be paid to you immediately upon termination, or within 72 hours of resignation.
-If your employer did not provide you with adequate meal or rest periods during your employment, then under Labor Code section 226.7, it must provide you with extra pay when upon your termination or resignation.
-(See Murphy v Kenneth Cole Prods., Inc. (2007) 40 C4th 1094).
+If your employer did not provide you with adequate meal or rest periods during your employment, then under Labor Code section 226.7, it must provide you with extra pay (1 hour of pay for each lunch or rest break missed) upon your termination or resignation (read more).

 Unpaid Commissions & Bonuses: Unpaid commissions and bonuses may also trigger penalties depending on your employment agreement.